epitools/epitools-icy/CellGraph/README.txt

 The MIT License (MIT)

-Copyright (c) 2013-2015 Davide Heller, Basler Lab
+Copyright (c) (2012-2015) Basler Group, IMLS, UZH

+author:	Davide Heller
+email:	davide.heller@imls.uzh.ch

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal